Licensing Notices

 Below are the open licensing notices for both commercial and community sound broadcasting services, along with information on how to apply.

-Commercial Sound Broadcasting Service
+Commercial Sound Broadcasting Services

-Quasi-national speech and news sound broadcasting service targeting all adults
+• National broad-format sound broadcasting service targeting all adults

 Coimisiún na Meán,